 Yes you will need a sharp knife too in order to cut each biscuit like a pizza and into smaller segments like you see here.
 8 equal pieces for each piece works well.
 Then individually they’ll need to be coated well in the cinnamon sugar mixture.
 It is the same basic step no matter what type you decide to make.

 The basics remain the same and shouldn’t be changed really.
 Easiest way to mix things up is with the “sauce” you pour on top before baking.
 You could melt chocolate inside that, add a tbsp of pumpkin puree, or include crushed nuts inside as well.

 A small bowl or large freezer bag works.
 If you use the bag just add a few at a time and shake to coat so the biscuit dough pieces don’t stick together.
 Doing it one at a time takes a bit longer but you can avoid that issue.

-Preheat oven to 350 degrees F. In a bowl whisk together brown sugar, white sugar and cinnamon.
+- Preheat oven to 350 degrees F. In a bowl mix together brown sugar, white sugar and cinnamon.

 Unroll biscuits and cut each one into 6 – 8 equal pieces of biscuits (like you would a pizza with a knife).
 One piece at a time toss in cinnamon sugar mixture until well coated.
 Get out a muffin pan.

 - Place paper or silicone liners in muffin cups and put coated pieces inside.
 About 1 – 1 1/2 whole biscuits will fit into each muffin hole.
 Do these steps until all muffin tin spots are filled.